Skip to main content

 • To get output in file run asadm -e [COMMANDS] -o [OUTPUT_FILE_PATH]

-• To run privileged commands run asadm --enable -e [commands]
+• To use privileged commands run asadm --enable -e [commands]

 Command Organization

 Commands are organized into a hierarchy where similar commands share a common parent.
-Each command may support one or more modifiers which can limit the command to a specific set of nodes or filter the output of a command.
+Each command may support one or more modifiers which can limit the command to a specific set of nodes, namespace, configuration, or metric parameters.

 All commands will sort output based on the node name that asadm chooses for the node.
 The node name is Fully Qualified Domain Name (FQDN) or IP if the FQDN cannot be resolved.